Specific Gravity

 Sp. gr. of mercury= 13.6

-That means mercury is 13.6 times heavy than water because water has sp. gravity is 1.0 g/cmor 1000 kg/m3.
+That means mercury is 13.6 times heavy than water because water has sp. gravity is 1.0 g/cm3 or 1000 kg/m3.
 If material have specific gravity less than 1 g/cm3 then it will be float on water and its vice-versa.

 Example 2: if the specific gravity of mercury is 13.6 then find the mercury density ?